What is the Role of a Commis Chef?

 Alongside measuring ingredients, a commis cook also helps prepare meats and vegetables.
 This activity familiarizes you with the different cutting techniques.

 This will involve regularly checking the ingredients for their use-by date to ensure your guests are only served the best.
 Stock rotation is as important as it is laborious.

 You will be expected to comprehend the basics of the job quickly.
 Additionally, your employer will generally expect you to find new ways of learning and furthering your skills continually.

-A commis chef also needs to tidy up after other chefs and lean their workstations.
-Keeping the stations tidy assists in reducing the possibility of either a food contamination or it spreading.
-The commis chef also keeps the kitchen clean as other chef's work.
+A commis chef also needs to tidy up after other chefs and clean their workstations.
+Keeping the stations tidy assists in reducing the possibility of a food contamination.
+The commis chef also keeps the kitchen clean as other chefs work.

 Is Being a Commis Chef good for you?

 Typically, the kitchen is a notoriously high-pressure environment, especially for the junior members of the team.
 Ideally, you should be someone who can stand the heat.

 Additionally, takes a lot of hard work, discipline, and resilience to move up the ladder.
 Nevertheless, all these long hours could eventually pay off if you start moving up the kitchen ladder.
 Some of the greatest chefs of our generation all began their journeys as commis chefs.